JimmyCerone/ideaBank/Inbox/Books/The Wright Brothers by David.md

 - Weirdly harmonious family life was different from [[Titan The Life of John D. Rockefeller, Sr.]] and [[Genghis Khan and the Making of the Modern World]].
 I always thought that important people were forged by great hardship.
 These two had hardship, but lacked the bitterness and anguish I often see in famous people.
 	- What drove them?
 I kept asking myself this, wondering why 2 men would work like dogs without anything driving them?
 No demons?
 - The brothers did not believe in #OpenSource and took care to keep their designs and progress secret.
 Why wouldn't they want open source?
+- The brothers were very direct and yet forgiving.
+Reminds me of [[Joey Dawson]] in a way.
+Frank, open, and genuine.
+The time they stuck with Chanute comes to mind.

 ## Questions
 - Why were the brothers anti #OpenSource?
 What are the pros and cons of it?